ogs22/cookbook/glossary/unknot.md

-Any knot which can be undone without breaking the 'string'.
+Any knot which can be undone without breaking the ’string’.